Turning College Savings into Retirement Wealth: 529-to Roth IRA Transfers Under SECURE 2.0

 - If the Roth IRA exists: Complete the 529 to Roth IRA Investment Instructions Form

-- If the Roth IRA does not exist: Complete a Traditional/Roth IRA Application plus investment instructions
+- If the Roth IRA does not exist: Complete a Roth IRA Application plus investment instructions

 - Submit a Custodian-Specific Distribution Request with a signature guarantee, or